identor/learn-rxjs/README.md

 # Learn RxJS
-Contains examples, from tutorials on RxJ
+Contains examples, from tutorials on RxJs